-The first file comprises one or more LEI records, each containing data fields relevant to the Legal Entity (i.e. Legal Name, Address, Country etc.), while the RR and RepEx files contain information on the relationships or reporting exceptions.
+The first file comprises one or more LEI records, each containing data fields relevant to the Legal Entity (i.e. Legal Name, Address, Country etc.), while the RR and RepEx files contain information on the relationships or reporting exception.

 The omission, inclusion or intra- and inter-relationship of fields is evaluated by Checks that yield either 'success'/'not applicable' (1) or 'failure' (0).
-These results are used to create the monthly LEI Issuer data quality reports.
+These results are used to create the monthly Global LEI data quality report.